hai-yr/open-source-public-goods-grants-rating-framework/questions.md

 b.
 Industry-specific experience

-Does the team have the necessary background to contribute meaningfully to solutions in the space? i.e. climate-focused team with a climate scientist
+Does the team have the necessary background to understand and contribute meaningfully to solutions in the space?

 c.
 Reputation/track record of execution